Are these 5 common misconceptions costing you money?

 Allen, Joseph G et al. “Associations of Cognitive Function Scores with Carbon Dioxide, Ventilation, and Volatile Organic Compound Exposures in Office Workers: A Controlled Exposure Study of Green and Conventional Office Environments.”
 Environmental health perspectives vol. 124,6 (2016): 805-12. doi:10.1289/ehp.1510037

 If It's Not Broke, Don't Fix It

+Preventative maintenance will save you money!
 Waiting for a part to break pretty much guarantees more damage is done throughout your system than if you’d just fixed the problem earlier.
 It’s also a pretty safe bet the system has been wasting energy, running inefficiently to make up for whatever’s going wrong.
-Those are two hefty premiums you’re paying to delay maintenance on that part.
-Not to mention that proactive maintenance could have extended the life of that part, so that’s three ways you’re paying for it.
+Those are two hefty premiums you’re paying when you delay maintenance.
+Not to mention that preventative maintenance could have extended the life of that part, so that’s three ways you’re paying for it.
 Now consider that the repair’s costs are likely larger, and the productivity you’ve lost from the system going offline… you get the picture.